 Movies about psychics often show how they whisper a spell over a bleeding wound, and it skins over; or how they look closely at a terminally ill person, and they immediately get better.

-In an experiment, several healthy volunteers were injected with histamine, which is produced in large quantities by our immune system in the case of allergic attacks.
+In an experiment, several healthy volunteers were injected with histamine, which is produced in large quantities by our immune system for battling allergic attacks.
 Histamine was injected in the arms of the volunteers, but the experiment was organized in an odd manner.

-Then the scientists compared the size of the allergic response on both arms of the participants, as well as the one of the control group that had no illusion.
-It turned out that when the volunteers thought that the histamine injection had been made to the doll, the effect of histamine on the arm that had been replaced by the rubber one was much stronger.
+Then, the scientists compared the size of the allergic response on both arms of the participants, as well as the one in the control group that had no illusion.
+It turned out that when the volunteers thought the histamine injection had been administered to the doll, the effect of histamine on the arm that had been replaced by the rubber one was much stronger.